analogdevicesinc/testbenches/docs/testbenches/project_based/ad57xx/index.rst

      - :git-hdl:`library/sysid_rom`
      - :external+hdl:ref:`axi_sysid`

 Testbenches related dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. include:: ../../common/dependency_common.rst

 Testbench specific dependencies:

-..
-Unsure how the below interacts with the new Makeinclude infrastructure
-..
-Nor how to list the VIP

 .. list-table::
    :widths: 30 45 25